 Spring Loaded Scissors — Household Use

 Say what?
 Yes, spring loaded scissors.
 This style of scissors are great all-purpose household scissors and are especially great for anyone with a touch of arthritis or other types of gripping issues.

 The spring keeps your hand from having to both open and close the blades.
 You push closed to cut as normal, release your grip, and they spring open ready for your next cut.
 Essentially you are doing half the work of regular scissors.
 I use them for the mail, light cardboard packages, light plastic packaging, cutting ribbons from gifts, just many tasks.

 They can be a little pricey, but they could be worth it to you.
-I have these by Good Grips and they have lasted for years.
-I do have a pinched nerve and sometimes my right hand and arm aren't as strong as I like.
+I have a pair by OXO Good Grips and they have lasted for years.
+I have a pinched nerve and sometimes my right hand and arm aren't as strong as I like.
 These are very helpful at those times.
 They also have a latch to keep them closed for storage.
-OXO

 Paper Trimmer — Photos, Handmade Cards